EpiphanySoft/oo/docs/Mixins.md

 like additional base classes.

 All mixin strategies basically reduce to copying properties from the mixin to the target class.
-Since mixins as actual classes, this includes `static` as well as `prototype` properties.
+Since mixins are actual classes, this includes `static` as well as `prototype` properties.
 Further, they participate in the common [life cycle](../Readme.md#_mixins).

 ## Multiple `mixins`